akashperni/CineMatch/Readme.md

-# 🎥 CineMatch: Your Personalized Movie Discovery Engine 🍿
+# 🎥 CineMatch: Your Personalized Movie Recommender Engine 🍿

 CineMatch is a personalized movie recommendation engine that helps users discover movies based on their preferences.
 Leveraging the power of machine learning and data-driven analysis, CineMatch suggests movies that match the user's taste, ensuring an enjoyable viewing experience.